lwang051/Kungfu-Taxi/README.md

 [![IMAGE ALT TEXT HERE](../master/docs/kungfu.png)](https://itunes.apple.com/us/app/kungfutaxi-endless/id597338050?mt=8)
 ### Diagrams
-This Project was done without using Github.
 The source code cannot be posted here.
-The diagrams below give a more in-depth view of the design.
+The diagrams below illustrate the design.

 #### _Use Case Diagram_
 The use case diagram gives a breakdown of the functionality.
 Use cases are pruned for clearity.